ReverseAndBot/Snapchat-Bot/README.md

   - Advanced "web panel" solution (2 frontend servers, 10+ backend servers).
   - Setup the workflows once with your favorite browser.
   - No installation required.
+  - No poor Android solution (bots for iOS are safer than bots for Android).
   - No poor ADB bridge (no connected devices).
   - No poor signer being used.
 C++ example code here: https://github.com/ReverseAndBot/Snapchat-Bot/blob/main/SnapchatGenerateTokens.cpp
   - No poor browser module.
+  - No Appium or XCUITest solution.
   - No phones required, no tablets required, no emulators required, no browser emulation required, no own server required.

-- A few examples of available modules (as of December 2024):
+- A few examples of available modules (as of January 2025):

   - Snapchat ***Account Creator*** (available immediately)
   - Snapchat Account Ager (warm up)